 Although some clinical data on couch grass preparations are available, none of the publication describes well-designed, controlled clinical trials enabling the efficacy assessment.
-On a base of the data, no conclusion can be drown on an well-established medicinal use.
+On a base of the data, no conclusion can be drawn on a well-established medicinal use.